enov/Aurora/README.md

 Version
 --------
-Aurora 0.4-alpha for Kohana 3.2
+Aurora 0.5-beta for Kohana 3.2

 Description
 ------------

 Aurora is a Kohana module that helps you

-1. Manually map your models to your database in a separate file outside your models
+1. Manually map your models to your database in a separate class outside your models

 2. Encode and decode your models to and from JSON, getters and setters act like properties without magic.